t-m1/cse15l-lab-reports/report3.md

 (END)
 ```

 In this code block, `-p Tuesday` makes it so the file starts at where the first Tuesday appears, which removes `"WE HAVE SOME PLANES"` from being outputted.
+This is useful for finding specific phrases in the file.

 ```
 itztm@LAPTOP-CVDGHEVR MINGW64 ~/docsearch/technical (main)